9 Common CPAP Machine Side Effects & How To Fix Them

 Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

-Although the most common treatment option, CPAP therapy can take some time to get used to and there can be a level of discomfort whilst you tweak your equipment for optimal comfort.
-Many of the side effects of using a CPAP machine overlap with one another – so by solving one problem, you can prevent another.
+Although the most common treatment option, CPAP therapy can take some time to get used to, and there can be a level of discomfort whilst you tweak your equipment for optimal comfort.
+Many of the side effects of CPAP therapy overlap, so by solving one problem, you can prevent another.

-We’ve created this guide to help you identify potential CPAP therapy side effects and ways you can fix them.
+We’ve created this guide to help you identify potential side effects and ways you can fix them.

 Air Leaks